mar0093/featherstream/content/api/ig/_index.md

 ```

 {{% notice info %}}
 IG Demo account works 24 hours after setup.
-It make take time to be validated on the end ig
+It make take time to be validated on the end of IG
 {{% /notice %}}

 ### Creating Hello_World!
 Script